-- 1. A notice of the proposed certificate of appropriateness shall be mailed to the following persons: - a.
+- A notice of the proposed certificate of appropriateness shall be mailed to the following persons: - a.
 The applicant; - b.
-All owners of property within three hundred feet of the property which is the subject of application:

-- c.
-A recognized neighborhood association and a citizen involvement committee representative of the neighborhood involved, if the property which is the subject of the application lies wholly or partially within the boundaries of such organization. - 2.
-The failure of the property owner to receive notice shall not invalidate the action if a good faith attempt was made to notify all persons entitled to personal notice. - 3.
+All owners of property within three hundred feet of the property which is the subject of application: - c.
+A recognized neighborhood association and a citizen involvement committee representative of the neighborhood involved, if - the property which is the subject of the application lies wholly or partially within the boundaries of such organization.
+The failure of the property owner to receive notice shall not invalidate the action if a good faith attempt was made to notify all. - The failure of the property owner to receive notice shall not invalidate the action if a good faith attempt was made to notify all persons entitled to personal notice. - 3.
 Notice shall also be given by publication in a newspaper of general circulation in the area affected. - 4.
-Within ten days of the issuance of notice of the proposed certificate of appropriateness, any person who has received personal notice pursuant to subdivision 1 of this subsection or who demonstrates sufficient interest in the outcome to participate in such proceedings, as determined by the historic review board, may request a public hearing before the historic review board. - 5.
-Within forty-five days after a request for public hearing is made, a public hearing shall be held before the historic review board following procedures as established in Chapter 17.50. - 6.
-The historic review board shall then deny or approve the application, either with or without conditions, following procedures as established in Chapter 17.50. - 7.
-In the event no request for hearing is filed, the historic review board, through its chairperson and planning staff, shall issue a certificate of appropriateness in accordance with the notice given without further hearing. - 8.
+Within ten days of the issuance of notice of the proposed certificate of appropriateness, any person who has received personal notice pursuant to subdivision 1 of this subsection or who demonstrates sufficient interest in the outcome to participate in such proceedings, as determined by the historic review board, may request a public hearing before the historic review board. - Within forty-five days after a request for public hearing is made, a public hearing shall be held before the historic review board following procedures as established in Chapter 17.50 - The historic review board shall then deny or approve the application, either with or without conditions, following procedures as established in Chapter 17.50 - In the event no request for hearing is filed, the historic review board, through its chairperson and planning staff, shall issue a certificate of appropriateness in accordance with the notice given without further hearing. - 8.
 The board may adopt policies for review of applications of certificates of appropriateness in the historic overlay district.
 Such policies shall be adopted only after notice and an opportunity to be heard is provided and shall include specific opportunity for comment by the planning staff, the planning commission, and the city commission.
 Such policies shall carry out the city's comprehensive plan, especially those elements relating to historic preservation.
 In the absence of such policies, the board shall apply such elements directly.